laravel/docs/validation.md

 <a name="rule-exclude-if"></a>
 #### exclude_if:_anotherfield_,_value_

-The field under validation will be excluded from the request if the _anotherfield_ field is equal to _value_.
+The field under validation will be excluded from the request data returned by the `validate` and `validated` methods if the _anotherfield_ field is equal to _value_.

 <a name="rule-exclude-unless"></a>
 #### exclude_unless:_anotherfield_,_value_

-The field under validation will be excluded from the request unless _anotherfield_'s field is equal to _value_.
+The field under validation will be excluded from the request data returned by the `validate` and `validated` methods unless _anotherfield_'s field is equal to _value_.

 <a name="rule-exists"></a>
 #### exists:_table_,_column_